We support work on policies that cost-effectively address major public health issues.

 Sources: Institute for Health Metrics and Evaluation; Mew et al. 2017; Open Philanthropy estimates

-These four topics are our current focus, but in the future we may explore other large health burdens addressable through public health policy such as tobacco, asbestos, and exposure to other pollutants.
+The first three topics are our current focus for new grantmaking.
+In the future, we may explore other large health burdens addressable through public health policy.

 This program is still in its early stages, but we’re excited about the impact of the grantees we support.
 Policy impacts of our grantees include contributing to deregistration of pesticides commonly used in suicide in several countries and states, establishing the impact of removing lead from spices in Bangladesh, and helping to reduce the prevalence of lead in paint in Malawi.